Light and fluffy, this tasty Gujarati snack made from chickpea (gram) flour is protein rich and takes just 20 minutes to make from scratch.

 - 3 curry leaves

-- 1 medium green chilli, cut in half
+- 1 medium green chilli cut in half

-- 1 tablespoon coriander, chopped
+- 1 tablespoon fresh coriander/cilantro chopped

-- Prepare the steamer by bringing the water to a boil.
-Meanwhile, sift the chickpea flour into a medium mixing bowl.
-Add the semolina, salt, sugar, 1 teaspoon lemon juice, 3/4 cup water, green chilli, ginger and mix till it becomes a smooth batter (add a little more water if required).
+- 1 tablespoon fine semolina flour, 230 milliliters water, 1 teaspoon lemon juice, 1 teaspoon sugar, 1 teaspoon salt, 1 medium green chilli, 1 inch gingerAdd the semolina, salt, sugar, 1 teaspoon lemon juice, 1 cup water, green chilli, ginger and mix till it becomes a smooth batter (add a little more water if required).

-- Mix and immediately pour into a greased 8" pan.
+- Mix and immediately pour into a greased 8-inch pan.
 Place the dish in the steamer immediately.
 Cover and steam for 15 minutes.

 - Check that the dhokla is cooked through by inserting a clean knife through it and if it comes out clean, it is ready.
 If not, steam for another 2-3 minutes.

-- In a small saucepan, heat the oil on medium heat and add the mustard seeds.
+- 1 tablespoon oil, 1 teaspoon mustard seeds, 3 curry leaves, 1 medium green chilli, ⅛ teaspoon asafoetidaIn a small saucepan, heat the oil on medium heat and add the mustard seeds.
 Once they start to crackle, add the curry leaves, asafoetida and green chilli and fry for 30 seconds.